Comparing Best Savings Account in UAE: 2025 Guide

 Choosing the right savings account in the UAE is essential for protecting and growing your money.
 With a variety of options available, from high-yield accounts to zero-balance options, the UAE banking sector offers solutions tailored to diverse financial needs and goals.

-In 2024, banks are competing to provide enhanced digital tools, personalized services, and innovative features that make managing your savings easier than ever.
+In 2025, banks are competing to provide enhanced digital tools, personalized services, and innovative features that make managing your savings easier than ever.
 Whether you prioritize higher returns, convenience, or unique benefits, understanding what each account offers can help you maximize your financial potential in a dynamic and evolving market.

-Top Savings Accounts in the UAE
+Top savings accounts in the UAE

 BankInterest RatesMinimum SalaryMinimum BalanceFeatures

-ADIB Smart Banking AccountUp to 0.70974% per annumAED 5,000No minimum balance requiredZero balance account | Digital banking | Shariah compliant | Personalized debit card | Rewards and discounts | Easy account opening
+ADIB Smart Banking Account (Currently not available for new customers)Up to 0.664% per annum, adjust monthlyAED 5,000No minimum balance requiredZero balance account | Digital banking | Shariah compliant | Personalized debit card | Rewards and discounts | Easy account opening

-National Bank of Fujairah Max Saver AccountInterest rate of up to AED 2.50% p.a. or USD 2.00% p.a.
-No minimum salary requirementNo minimum balance requiredZero balance account | Access to AED and USD currencies | Flexibility of one monthly withdrawal | Up to two NBF Max Saver accounts per customer
+National Bank of Fujairah Max Saver Account2.00% - 2.50% (AED); 1.50% - 2.00% (USD)No minimum salary requirementNo minimum balance requiredZero balance account | Access to AED and USD currencies | Flexibility of one monthly withdrawal | Up to two NBF Max Saver accounts per customer

-CBI Saver AccountInterest rate of up to 2.25%.
-For amount lesser than AED 300,000, you can earn 0.50%N/AAED 3,000 ( Charges of AED 25 if balance is below AED 3,000)Children and Joint Account Holders | Free International Debit Card | Unlimited Withdrawals
+CBI Saver Account0.5% - 2.25%N/AAED 3,000 ( Charges of AED 25 if balance is below AED 3,000)Children and Joint Account Holders | Free International Debit Card | Unlimited Withdrawals

-Emirates NBD Tiered Savings AccountInterest rate of up to 0.50%AED 5,000AED 3,000Available in AED, USD and SAR | Free debit card (AED only) | Online and mobile banking | Cardless withdrawals and contactless payments
+Emirates NBD Tiered Savings Account0.25% - 0.50%AED 5,000AED 3,000Available in AED, USD and SAR | Free debit card (AED only) | Online and mobile banking | Cardless withdrawals and contactless payments

-RAKBank Savings AccountInterest rate of up to 0.25% (AED, USD, GBP)No minimum salary requirementNo minimum balance for the first 3 months (A monthly charge of AED 26.25 will be applied if your account falls below the minimum monthly balance of AED 3000)Different currency options | Convenient money transfers
+RAKBank Savings Account0.25% - 0.75% (with potential booster of additional 1%)No minimum salary requirementNo minimum balance for the first 3 months (A monthly charge of AED 26.25 will be applied if your account falls below the minimum monthly balance of AED 3000)Different currency options | Convenient money transfers

 Standard Chartered XtraSaver AccountInterest rate of up to 2.00%No minimum salary requirementNo minimum balance required (Minimum initial deposit of AED 3,000)Zero balance account | Complimentary contactless debit card | Available in USD and AED | No fall below fee | No monthly fee

-Emirates NBD Smart Saver AccountUp to 2.00% for AED; Up to 1.25% for USD; Up to 0.70% for GBPAED 5,000AED 3,000Multicurrency supporting AED, USD, GBP | Utility bill payments are not considered as withdrawals | One withdrawal per month
+Emirates NBD Smart Saver Account Up to 1.25% for AED; Up to 1.25% for USD; Up to 0.75% for GBPAED 5,000AED 3,000Multicurrency supporting AED, USD, GBP | Utility bill payments are not considered as withdrawals | One withdrawal per month

-FAB iSave AccountInterest rate of up to 3.251%.
-For amount lesser than AED 500,000, you can earn up to 2.465%No minimum salary requirementNo minimum balance requiredNo monthly fees | No restrictions on the number of withdrawals
+FAB iSave Account2.465% to 3.251% or lessNo minimum salary requirementNo minimum balance requiredNo monthly fees | No restrictions on the number of withdrawals | Instant account opening

 Emirates Islamic Bank Kunooz Savings AccountInterest rate of up to 0.10%AED 5,000AED 3,000Rewards based savings account | Free internationally recognized debit card